 I collected water so I would again have cold water to drink.
 At least half a dozen bees in the area found their way into my water bag, and proceeded to drown in the water.
 Quite a few butterflies were also around; several of them took a liking to the salt on my pack.

 The rest of the day was largely downhill, with a few short bumps, and was very easy to hike; I made pretty good time coming down the mountain, and if it weren’t for the heat, I probably could have made the 9.3 miles from Deer Creek Spring to Ash Camp and the McCloud River without needing to stop.
-Still, thanks to the friendly afternoon downhill, I made it to my destination today in about half an hour less, even though it was an additional mile further to hike.
+Still, thanks to the friendly afternoon downhill, I made it to the campground faster than I expected.

 Ash Camp is a car campground just off of the PCT, on the McCloud River.
 Near the campsite I set up at, the river had a small swimming hole (really, more of a wading pool), and I was able to rinse off in the river, though my feet didn’t like the relatively cold water very much, so it was hard to stay in the river too long.